Ohio Taxing Information

 Failure to fully pay or otherwise resolve a tax liability can result in an enforced collection process.
 You will be notified beforehand of any action the state intends to take.

-If you disagree with an assessment, you may object it, in writing and in a timely manner.
+If you disagree with an assessment, you may object to it in writing and in a timely manner.
 The assessment will provide details on how to do this.
 You will need to substantiate any disagreement you have.

 Priority One: Stopping Aggressive Enforced Collections